 What is an audiologist?

-Why do I need an audiologist for a successful hearing aid fitting?
+Why do I need an doctor of audiology for a successful hearing aid fitting?

 Hearing aids are regulated by the Food and Drug Administration (FDA) as medical devices.
 This means that by law they must be prescribed by a licensed profession who adheres to regulations and guidelines set by the FDA.
 This law was enacted to protect consumers.
 A hearing device that is fit without a face-to-face evaluation, or by a non licensed professional can expect an improperly fit hearing aid that will result in not only inadequate amplification but could cause permanent damage to the auditory system.
 Audiologists are specifically trained to look for other more serious health disorders that are detected by an otoscopic evaluation and with the specialized tests that they perform and to make the proper referral to another professional.
 Only an audiologist has the education, training and equipment to ensure that you will receive the maximum benefit from any device that is prescribed.